 At the moment the cost of transporting goods with Nigeria is 5.3 times higher than in the United States of America, according to the 2021 World Bank Global Facility to Decarbonise Transport report.

-We want to see the Transportation Ministry build its local infrastructure than developing the “economy” of the Niger republic that could not compete favourable with the economy of Southeast geopolitical zone.
+We want to see the Transportation Ministry build its local infrastructure than develop the “economy” of the Niger republic that could not compete favourably with the economy of the Southeast geopolitical zone.

 - Photo By Chuttersnap On Unsplash